-Lynn Liu is the President and Founder of the Canada International Arts & Music Society, President of the Canadian Music Competition (British Columbia Chapter) and the owner of the Vancouver Central School of Music.
+Lynn Liu is the President and Founder of the Canada International Arts & Music Society, and the President of the Canadian Music Competition (British Columbia Chapter).
 With fifteen years of private piano teaching experience both in China and Canada, and extensive studies in pedagogy, theory, and the Kodaly and Orff methods, Lynn has successfully helped foster the development of many young musicians, several of whom have gone on to compete in festivals such as the Kiwanis Music Festival, Richmond Music Festival and the BCRMTA Music Festival.
 Lynn holds a Bachelor of Music in Piano from Nanjing University in China and a Master of Music in Piano Education from Brandon University in Manitoba.

 Alana Chan, Vice President